lgtm-migrator/create-react-app-massa/README.md

 > The MassaPlugin context for React is **compatible with hooks! and class-based Components**.

-This skeleton project has a demo dApp inside which is a subject of having the massa wallet browser extension installed from here [Massa Wallet](https://github.com/massalabs/massa-wallet.git).
+This skeleton project has a demo dApp inside.

-and the `create-react-wallet` npm package as a dependency from [Create React Wallet](https://github.com/massalabs/create-react-wallet.git).

 The following sections describe the usage of Massa's ReactJS skeleton for dApps.